 Interior design should be fun, so experiment with texture, colour and pattern in your home, says the Australian-born, London-based interior designer

-Colour When choosing colours, think about how you will use a room.
+When applying colour, think about how you will use a room.
 Be brave in reception areas and opt for calmer tones in bedrooms.
 Pops of colour in a dining room are perfect, because here, you’re looking for visual stimulation and can experiment.
 Bedrooms should reflect the cocooning instinct, so I use deep, warm shades.
 Finally, don’t restrict colour to walls: if you want to maintain a simple look, add a colourful rug or upholster one chair in a contrasting hue.